r-lib/carrier/README.md

 ### Explicit data

-If your function depends on global data, you need to import it to make it available to your crated function.
-Here we forgot to import `na_rm`:
+If your function depends on global data, you need to declare it to make it available to your crated function.
+Here we forgot to declare `na_rm`:

 ``` r
 na_rm <- TRUE